sylvaing/shelly-pool-pump/README.md

 This script is intended to  manage your pool pump from a Shelly Plus device.
 He is compatible from firmware 0.11

+The goal of this script is to make independant filtration system with just monitor and action with your home automation system.
+If there is an issue ( your HA, network, .. ) Shelly device can continu to manage your filtration to have clear water :-)

 Based on shelly script of ggilles with lot of new feature and improvment. https://www.shelly-support.eu/forum/index.php?thread/14810-script-randomly-killed-on-shelly-plus-1pm/